square/kotlinpoet/docs/interop-ksp.md

 Lastly - `FileSpec.writeTo(CodeGenerator, ...)` also requires you to specify if your processor is _aggregating_ or not via required parameter by the same name.

+### TypeAlias Handling

+For `typealias` types, KSP interop will store a `TypeAliasTag` in the `TypeName`'s tags with a reference to the abbreviated type.
+This can be useful for APIs that want to resolve all un-aliased types.

  [ksp]: https://github.com/google/ksp
  [incremental]: https://github.com/google/ksp/blob/main/docs/incremental.md